 The Finance Committee provides financial analysis, advice, and oversight of the organization’s budget.
 It is responsible for ensuring the organization is operating with the financial resources it needs to provide programs and services to the community.
 The Finance Committee is tasked with setting the policies for total compensation of the staff and then reviewing and setting compensation on an annual basis.
 The Finance Committee shall monitor income and expenditures against budget and projections, ensure the organization operates with adequate internal controls and maintains financial records in accordance with standard accounting practices, regularly presents financial statements to the Board, proposes for Board approval a budget that reflects the organization’s goals, Board policies, and accurately reflects the expected needs, expenses, and revenue of the organization.
 The Finance Committee shall recommend to the Board an independent auditor to conduct an annual audit of BAYS’ financial operations and shall oversee the audit process and ensure its timely completion.

-The Placement Committee oversees all team placements, determines the level of competition to be offered, and hears waiver appeals.
+The Placement Committee oversees all team placements and determines the level of competition to be offered.
 The First Vice President shall determine the makeup of the Placement Committee.

 The Protest Board shall be responsible for resolving escalated disputes that arise in the actual playing of games, not otherwise resolved under BAYS rules and policies.

 The Rules Committee is responsible for the Playing Rules and Regulations that BAYS uses for its scheduled matches.
 This Current Rulebook includes the FIFA Laws of the Game with Mass Youth and BAYS modifications and BAYS Match Rules.